Approved by vote of the CMB Faculty June 3, 2024

 Admission

-The admission requirements of the Cell and Molecular Biology Graduate Degree Program (CMB) include a bachelor’s degree in any of the biological, biochemical, or physical sciences.
-The university requirements for admission to graduate school apply with the following additions: a minimum of one year each of organic chemistry, physics, and biology; mathematics through differential and integral calculus.
-A course in biochemistry is highly recommended.
-Additional science courses such as cell biology, microbiology, developmental biology, immunology, genetics, physical chemistry, analytical chemistry, biophysics, physiology, and anatomy are considered in evaluation for admission.
-Promising students with deficiencies in entrance requirements may be accepted into the program provided all deficiencies are corrected during the first year.
-This may be accomplished by passing a background examination in the subject, by taking appropriate undergraduate courses, or by successfully completing graduate level courses that require the undergraduate courses as prerequisites.
-One advanced examination in an area of science is strongly recommended for consideration of financial aid.
-Graduate Record Examination (GRE) scores for the general examination are no longer a requirement, but may be submitted if available from the testing center, using the University Code 4075.
-Applications are evaluated by the Admissions Committee and recommendations for admission are forwarded to the Graduate School.
-Final admission decisions are made by the Graduate School.
+The admission requirements of the Cell and Molecular Biology Graduate Degree Program (CMB Program) include a bachelor’s degree in any of the biological, biochemical, or physical sciences.
+The university requirements for admission to graduate school apply.
+Coursework including organic chemistry, physics, mathematics (including calculus), biochemistry, coding, cell biology, microbiology, developmental biology, immunology, genetics, physical chemistry, analytical chemistry, biophysics, physiology, and anatomy may be considered in evaluation for admission as well as research experience, and presentations.
+Promising students who are under-prepared for core CMB coursework may be accepted into the program provided all deficiencies are corrected during the first year.
+This may be accomplished by passing a background examination, by taking appropriate undergraduate courses, or by successfully completing graduate level courses that require the undergraduate courses as prerequisites.
+Applications are evaluated by the Admissions Committee and recommendations for admission are forwarded to the Program Director for final decision.
+Unofficial transcripts are sufficient for review, but official transcripts must be provided before admission.

-Students are admitted as graduate teaching assistants (GTA), as graduate research assistants (GRA) or, if they have governmental or other form of fellowship support, as GRA pre – doctoral fellows.
+Students are admitted as graduate teaching assistants (GTA), as graduate research assistants (GRA) or, if they have governmental or other form of fellowship support, as pre-doctoral fellows

 International Student Applications

 The CMB Program is also committed to educate students from foreign countries, particularly those from developing countries.
-Foreign student applicants must meet the same admission requirements as United States applicants (including GRE requirements).
-In addition, they must show evidence of competence in the written and spoken English language as evidenced by a TOEFL score of 80 (internet – based) or 550 (paper – based) or higher, IELTS score of 6.5 or above, or a PTE Academic Score of 58 or above are also acceptable.
+Foreign student applicants must meet the same admission requirements as United States applicants.
+In addition, they must show evidence of competence in the written and spoken English language as evidenced by a TOEFL score of 80 (internet-based), 550 (paper-based) or higher.
+An IELTS score of 6.5 or above, or a PTE Academic Score of 58 or above or Duolingo with a minimum score of 120 are also acceptable.
+Alternatively, applicants can complete the Intensive English Program Level 3 at CSU.

 Transfer from MS to PhD Program